Blue Line Extension Light Rail Transit project

 2012

-In 2012, an original plan for this project used the BNSF rail corridor.
-This corridor travels through Crystal, Robbinsdale, and Wirth Park in Golden Valley.
+In 2012, an original plan used the BNSF rail corridor.
+This corridor traveled through Crystal, Robbinsdale, and Wirth Park in Golden Valley.
+In Minneapolis, the route followed Olson Memorial Highway.

 2020